Tuisto59/PyFuncover/README.md

 Format are in CSV format (pandas.to_csv output) Default : result.csv

+--nb : The number of parrallelized BLAST process (default : 10)
+    Be carefull, high number will use lot of memory and create a stck overflow !

 --db : The list of choosen database number to retrieve data from bioDBnet : default : 45 46 47 (GO-TERMs Databases)